ulfschneider/ulf.website/content/posts/journal/2020-12-29-letterspacing-code.md

 code:not(pre code) {
 	letter-spacing: 3px;
 	font-size: .9em;
-	font-family: inherit; /*use the font of the flow text*/ }
+	font-family: inherit; /*use the font of the text flow*/ }
 {% endhighlight %}
 </figure>